bkatzung/kcsg-kartra-pages/readme.txt

 click the open arrow to open it if necessary.
 1. Choose the desired template mode.
 1. In order to use the Kartra modes, you must supply a source URL.
-You can paste any portion of the page loader embed code provided by Kartra as long as it includes the full source URL.
+You can paste any portion of Kartra's page loader Embed code for the corresponding Kartra page as long as it includes the full source URL.
 KKP will extract the URL and discard the rest.
 This value will be remembered, so you don't need to supply it again unless you want to change it.
 1. Click Apply.
 In Kartra Download mode, the stored content will be updated from the latest published version of your Kartra page.
 If successful, you will see a "Request complete" message.